eriknelson/SpriteDecomposer/README.md

 A Github hosted fork of [this upstream project](http://sourceforge.net/projects/spritedecompose/), originally developed by [Nicolas Smeets](http://www.creacore.be/blog/).

 This project has been ported to use QT5, requiring minor source modification.
-The sourceforge hosted project seemingly does not run on OS X 10.9.x (Mavericks), and I assume it will fail to run on 10.10.x (Yosemite) as well.
+The original project seemingly does not run on OS X 10.9.x (Mavericks), and I assume it will fail to run on 10.10.x (Yosemite) as well.
 This fork is intended to provide a working version for Mavericks.
 It has not been tested on Yosemite.